janli11/QuantumNetworkGlobalPolicyWithCC/README.md

 ### Plotting

 The plots in the paper are made using the scripts in the plotting folder.
-Figure 4 of the paper is made with Figure4.py.
-The heatmaps of Figure 5 is made with Figure5.py.
+The heatmaps of Figure 6 is made with Figure6.py.
+Figure 7 of the paper is made with Figure7.py.

 ## Data used in paper [Insert ArXiv link here]

 The Trained models and simulation data used to create the models are stored in a separate github repository: https://github.com/janli11/QuantumNetworkGlobalPolicyWithCCData

-To recreate Figure 4 and the heatmaps of Figure 5, please first download the data from the github repository.
+To recreate Figure 7 and the heatmaps of Figure 6, please first download the data from the github repository.
 Then move it into a folder called data on the same level as the code from https://github.com/janli11/QuantumNetworkGlobalPolicyWithCC.git.
-Running the scripts Figure4.py and Figure5.py should reproduce the desired figures.
+Running the scripts Figure6.py and Figure7.py should reproduce the desired figures.